mailpile/HoiPoi/README.md

 One way to generate a list of things for users to vote on, is to scrape issues from Github.
-An issue scraper is included in `cron/get-issues.py`, which knows how to generate an HTML fragment formatted for use with the MVUserDBWV.
+An issue scraper is included in `cron/get-issues.py`, which knows how to generate an HTML fragment formatted for use with Hoi Poi.

 The issue scraper script relies on PyGithub: